adap/flower/examples/whisper-federated-finetuning/README.md

 ![Global validation accuracy FL with Whisper model](_static/whisper_flower_acc.png)

 With just 5 FL rounds, the global model should be reaching ~95% validation accuracy.
 A test accuracy of 97% can be reached with 10 rounds of FL training using the default hyperparameters.
-On an RTX 3090Ti, each round takes ~20-30s depending on the amount of data the clients select in a round have.
+On an RTX 3090Ti, each round takes ~20-30s depending on the amount of data the clients selected in a round have.

 ### Federated Downstreaming (non-simulated)

 Running the exact same FL pipeline as in the simulation setting can be done without using Flower's simulation engine.
 To achieve this, you need to launch first a server and then two or more clients.
-You can do this on your development machine assuming you have setup your environment already.
+You can do this on your development machine assuming you have set up your environment already.

 First, launch the server, which will orchestrate the FL process:

 ```bash
 # The server will wait until at least two clients are connected
 python server.py --server_addres=<YOUR_SERVER_IP>
 ```

 Then on different (new) terminals run:

 ```bash
 # use a difference `--cid` (client id) to make this device load a particular dataset partition
 python client.py --server_address=<YOUR_SERVER_IP> --cid=0